makerdao/community/governance/governance-and-risk-meetings/summaries/episode-142.md

 - [Last week's executives](https://vote.makerdao.com/executive/parameter-changes-and-oracle-updates?network=mainnet#proposal-detail) are still out there and need more votes.
 This is a critical prerequisite for continuing the LP tokens to Liq 2.0, which everyone highly agrees is quite desirable.
 Liq 2.0 requires that it checks the OSM.
 - We'll do the LP tokens this week and then finish up with stable coins next week.
 There is not much to do with stable coins besides cleaning up the technical debt and getting rid of Liq 1.2.
 Later in the call, we can discuss stable coins and the PSM, based on what Governance wants to do with the PSM for the rest of the stable coins.
 Finally, we can discuss how we would liquidate those stable coins into respective PSMs.
 If we're not going to move something to a PSM, how do we deal with liquidating it?
 - Liquidations 2.0 was a huge success.
 Everyone who was involved did a great job of helping us accomplish this.
-- We're also working on converting the clipper (calle??
-14:00) for Liq 2.0 over to the LP tokens and the auction demo keeper.
+- We're also working on converting the clipper calls for Liq 2.0 over to the LP tokens and the auction demo keeper.
 It will be capable of liquidating LP tokens when it's ready.
 Some MegaPoker or OmegaPoker work, but I am not sure what the exact details are.
     - Steven: Can you elaborate more on the thinking and timeframe behind the delegation.
     - Chris: We're beelining it to the lightest touch or simplest implementation that we can.
 The irony is that most of the code was written back during Osaka; it's been sitting around since Devcon.
 Sam updated it for modern times.
 We have one general concern with that implementation which is that it doesn't expire delegate.
 There is concern that if you delegate MKR to somebody.
 That delegate passes away or something, then that person will have control of MKR up to infinity.
 We're going to introduce expirations of 12 to 18 months because we do expect to have DssVest replacing the DssChief at some point.
 We have stuff for early-mid June, but I would bet that delegation could be ready by mid-late June.
     - Derek: The other dependency is the front-end work.
 Yesterday, we discussed with the JS team a bit of work involving dependency on completing the Liq 2.0.
 Mid-end June is a safe assumption, but their team has to size it.
 The code is mostly done, and we would like to perform an internal audit and some testing.